RWS/dxa-model-service/README.md

 About
 -----
-The SDL Digital Experience Accelerator (DXA) is a reference implementation of SDL Web 8 and SDL Tridion 2013 SP1(*) intended to help you create, design and publish an SDL Web/Tridion-based website quickly.

-It is available for .NET and Java Web Applications and has a modular architecture consisting of a Framework and example web application providing core functionality and separate Modules for additional, optional functionality.

 This repository contains the source code of the DXA Model Service: a separate microservice which is to be deployed on an SDL Web 8 CIS backend.
 This DXA Model Service is introduced in DXA 2.0 in order to get better performance (fewer CIS roundtrips) and a more lightweight DXA Framework in the Web Application.

-The full DXA distribution (including CM-side items, Web Application Framework and installation support) is downloadable from the [SDL Community site](https://community.sdl.com/developers/tridion_developer/m/mediagallery/) (latest version) or the Releases in GitHub: https://github.com/sdl/dxa-web-application-dotnet/releases or https://github.com/sdl/dxa-web-application-java/releases (all versions)
+The full DXA Model Service distribution is downloadable from the [SDL Community site](https://community.sdl.com/developers/tridion-developer/m/mediagallery/) (latest version) or the Releases in GitHub: https://github.com/sdl/dxa-model-service/releases or https://github.com/sdl/dxa-web-application-java/releases (all versions)

-Furthermore, the compiled DXA artifacts are available on [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Cdxa).
-To facilitate upgrades, it is highly recommended to use official, compiled DXA artifacts from Maven Central instead of a custom build.
-If you really have to modify the DXA Framework, we kindly request you to submit your changes as a Contribution; see below.

-(*) SDL Tridion 2013 SP1 is only supported up to DXA version 1.6.

 Support
 ---------------